SIMPLE-AstroDB/SIMPLE-db/scripts/README.md

 - ingests
   - Scripts to handle ingest of new data into the database
-- tutorials
+- updates
-  - Tutorials to demonstrate specific uses of the database
+	- scripts which update large chunks of data in the database
 - examples
-  - Miscellaneous examples on how to use the database
+  - Miscellaneous examples on how to use and modify the database
+- spectra_convert
+  - Scripts which convert spectra files